The Myth of “Cheap Hearing Aids”: What You’re Really Paying For

 - Limited amplification range

-While these products might technically boost sound, they aren’t designed to address specific types or degrees of hearing loss—and they certainly don’t include the expert care that leads to long-term success with hearing aids.
+While these products might technically boost sound, they aren’t designed to be customized to address specific types or degrees of hearing loss—and they certainly don’t include the expert care that leads to long-term success with hearing treatment.

 What You’re Not Getting With Cheap Hearing Aids